charlie-paterson/Research-Project/Codes/Input of Sea Clutter Returns/Readme.md

 <p align="center"><em>Figure 1: This shows the plot from my neural network model, demonstrating minimal error against the targets.</em></p>

-The error histogram provides insight into the neural network model’s prediction accuracy by visualizing the distribution of errors between the predicted and actual refractive index values.
-The histogram shows a strong concentration of errors around zero, indicating minimal deviation and high model accuracy.
-This confirms the network’s ability to effectively learn atmospheric patterns and predict refractivity with precision.
+The error histogram illustrates the neural network model’s prediction accuracy by depicting the distribution of errors between predicted and actual refractive index values.
+A strong clustering of errors near zero suggests minimal deviation, highlighting the model’s precision.
+This indicates that the network has effectively learned atmospheric patterns and can accurately predict refractivity with minimal error.

 <p align="center">
   <img src="Figures/rscore2.png" alt="Plot Description" width="300"/>